 By the following year, I began playing a bit more with proportions, separates, and interesting combinations.
 I began gravitating toward some items that would become signature pieces – like the curved-hem bolero – but also hung onto others that I would eventually realize fought my figure – like wide-legged pants.

-This outfit also illustrates how I hadn’t yet started to be more intentional and strict in how I deployed my black pieces.
+This outfit also illustrates how I hadn’t yet started to be more intentional and strict in how I wore my black pieces.
 I’d still do hot pink and black together now, but not quite like this – there’s nothing uniting these pieces.

 This self-portrait shows an outfit that’s slightly closer to what I’d wear today, though I’d likely try for a more unified top and bottom.
 It also proves how far my standards for photography have come.
 When I got started, I was convinced that all my photos should be taken in front of a an all-white, non-distracting backdrop, a standard that I bent occasionally for in-the-office-restroom-self-portraits.